CoderXKrishna/ArankXUserbot/README.md

 ------
 ## Disclaimer
 - We won't be responsible for any kind of ban due to this bot.
-- HellBot was made for fun purpose and to make group management easier.
+- Krishbot was made for fun purpose and to make group management easier.
 - It's your concern if you spam and gets your account banned.
 - Also, Forks won't be entertained.
 - If you fork this repo and edit plugins, it's your concern for further updates.